rust-lang/book/second-edition/src/ch10-02-traits.md

 consists of the behavior provided by a `summary` method</span>

 We declare a trait with the `trait` keyword, then the trait’s name, in this case `Summarizable`.
-Inside curly braces we declare the method signatures that describe the behaviors that types that implement this trait will need to have, in this case `fn summary(&self) -> String`.
-After the method signature, instead of providing an implementation within curly braces, we put a semicolon.
+Inside curly brackets we declare the method signatures that describe the behaviors that types that implement this trait will need to have, in this case `fn summary(&self) -> String`.
+After the method signature, instead of providing an implementation within curly brackets, we put a semicolon.
 Each type that implements this trait must then provide its own custom behavior for the body of the method, but the compiler will enforce that any type that has the `Summarizable` trait will have the method `summary` defined for it with this signature exactly.

 A trait can have multiple methods in its body, with the method signatures listed one per line and each line ending in a semicolon.